- Common Name

 - Approximately 285 g (0.875 oz.)

-- Their diet consists primarily of water lilly seeds (Nymphaea spp.) although the seeds and vegetative parts of other aquatic plants, aquatic insects and small fish may also be taken.
+- Their diet consists primarily of water lily seeds (Nymphaea spp.), although the seeds and vegetative parts of other aquatic plants, aquatic insects, and small fish may also be taken.

 - Approximately 23 days